Niger says it foils coup attempt days before presidential transition | Law-Order

 Niger says it foils coup attempt days before presidential transition

-A military unit tried to seize the presidential palace in Niger's capital Niamey overnight in an attempted coup but it was pushed back and order has been restored, the government said on Wednesday, days before a handover of power.
+A military unit tried to seize the presidential palace in Niger's capital Niamey overnight in an attempted coup but order has been restored, the government said on Wednesday, days before the country's first democratic handover of power.
 The assailants, from a nearby air base, fled after the presidential guard met their attack with heavy shelling and gunfire, three security sources said, requesting anonymity because they were not authorised to speak to media.

 There have been growing attacks by Islamist militants as well as protests in the country following Bazoum's victory in a February presidential election runoff.
 Ousmane, a former president who lost that contest, has rejected the results and said there was fraud.
 In pockets of the capital on Wednesday, Ousmane supporters took to the streets for a scheduled protest and clashed with police, who fired teargas to disperse them, according to witnesses, who also said roads out of the city had been closed.